 D – Facial grimacing, graded the nape pain as 7 in the scale of 1 to 10 with 10 as severe pain

 A – Given Norgesic Forte per orem as now dose.

 R – Rated pain as 2 and able to walk on her own.

 1. Precision – As a nurse, precision is the key to clear understanding between colleagues as well as the legalities that surround the charting.
 Being precise means being specific when it comes to describing the observations done, on the other hand, being accurate must also give factual and measurable units.
 The accuracy also involves the time element which an important part of sequencing the events.

 2. Objectivity – As a nurse, you are trained to use terms that stated objective data and not mere opinions.
 Viewpoints or hunches are not accepted in charting.
 This means you are trying to seclude your emotions from the observation.
 In this way, transparency can be achieved in documenting the happenings throughout the nursing care.

-3. Write in print –Writing is print means that you are stating the events clearly.
-In this manner, you are not the only who can understand the handwriting but rather be more readable among quality assurance personnel.
-The only time that you can write in script is during the signature portion.
-This is signifies that you are the one who took the responsibility of the patient as well as documenting the type of care the client received.
+3. Write in print –Writing in print means that you are stating the events clearly.
+In this manner, you are not the only one who can understand the handwriting but rather be more readable among quality assurance personnel.
+The only time that you can write in a script is during the signature portion.
+This signifies that you are the one who took the responsibility of the patient as well as documenting the type of care the client received.

 Charting for nurses involves a lot of terms that must be understood by the nursing community.
 In charting, it is better for nurses to be accurate and precise in making observations as an effective tool in giving a holistic type of nursing care.